Timonwa/techroadmap/README.md

 Getting started is easy.
 Our [website](https://www.techroadmap.xyz) is easy to navigate with simplicity but quality as part of our goals.

-But if you would like to fork the repository instead either for personal learning or contributing to the project, then please follow the steps below:
+But if you would like to fork the repository instead either for personal learning or to contribute to the project, then please follow the steps below:

 _Note: For contributing to this repo, please read our [Code of Conduct](https://github.com/Timonwa/techroadmap/blob/main/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/Timonwa/techroadmap/blob/main/CONTRIBUTING.md) before making any contributions._